Edward J. Bloustein School of Planning and Public Policy — Serving New Jersey Since 1992

 Renewed interest in improvement of the health and well-being of populations across the globe resulted in an unprecedented explosion in the undergraduate public health population.
 By 2014, the school was offering public health certificate programs in long-term care administration, public health preparedness, public health education, addictions prevention, and public health administration.
 With nearly one-quarter of all public health majors seeking courses in public health administration, the faculty began developing a plan for a major in Health Administration, with a heavy focus on the ethical, economic, and operational sides of the public health field.
 Health Administration generated interest immediately, new faculty members were hired, and students began taking the first courses in the fall of 2015.

 The demand for the Public Health major, at Rutgers and across the nation, led to the decision by the Council for Education in Public Health (CEPH) to offer accreditation of undergraduate programs.
 Following a two-year process, in the summer of 2016 the Bloustein School became one of the first four schools in the country to have its stand-alone baccalaureate public health program receive CEPH accreditation.
-Almost simultaneously, USA Today ranked the school’s program as #4 of the top 10 U.S. colleges for a major in public health.
+Almost simultaneously, College Factual ranked the school’s program as #4 of the top 50 U.S. colleges for a major in public health.
+In a more comprehensive national assessment conducted in 2017-18, College Factual ranked the public health degree program #7 of 100 nationwide, and was ranked #1 for non-traditional students and #1 for veterans.

 Chronology of Major Events